nstrayer/shinysense/README.md

   - `shinypopup` : A lot of times when you're developing an app using the above senses you need to let your user's know you're collecting their data.
 This module creates a popup that obscures a given section of your app that forces the user to accept your terms before they can go any further.
     - Used in [`papr`](https://jhubiostatistics.shinyapps.io/papr/) to force people to accept our data use agreement.
     - [Demo.](https://nickstrayer.shinyapps.io/shinypopup/)  [Code.](https://github.com/nstrayer/shinysense/blob/master/demo/popup_demo.R)

+## Nothing works, what do I do?
+The probability of there being bugs in these functions is unfortunately high.
+If you've found one I would be delighted if you could file a new issue [here](https://github.com/nstrayer/shinysense/issues).
+I'll try my best to at least respond.